-- 6.1 To develop as a learning community through links with other schools and academies - 6.2 To increase parental involvement in learning and other aspects of school life. - 6.3 To continue to develop the new school website - 6.4 To provide enrichment & transition opportunities for pupils
+- 6.1 To develop as a learning community through links with other schools and academies - 6.2 To increase parental involvement in learning and other aspects of school life. - 6.3 To develop a partnership with 'Food for Life' through Bronze award status.

+6.4 To provide enrichment & transition opportunities for pupils